rust-lang/rfcs/text/0000-restore-div-rem.md

 # Motivation

-It is common to want to find `x / y` and `x % y` at the same time, often in low-level code, frequently called code where fast execution is important.
+It is common to want to find `x / y` and `x % y` at the same time, often in low-level, frequently called functions, where fast execution is important.
 For
 instance:

  - Base conversion